Megahertz Gravitational Waves from Neutron Star Mergers: Frequency

+Nucleated bubbles grow with a constant bubble wall velocity $v_w$, which is usually assumed to be a fraction of the speed of light --- see e.g.~\cite{Cutting:2019zws}.
+We therefore take the ballpark value \be v_w \simeq 0.1 \,. \ee This estimate is consistent with holographic simulations \cite{Bea:2024bls}.
+Changing it has a simple effect on the peak GW frequency --- see~(\ref{fre}).

+Let $\beta^{-1}$ be the duration of the phase transition, whose precise definition is in~\eqn{betabeta}.
+Intuitively it can be understood as the time from the moment that the first few bubbles are nucleated to the moment when all the bubbles have collided and disappeared, leaving behind sound waves on top of the stable phase, as illustrated in \fig{sound_waves}.
+The duration of the phase transition is related to the mean bubble separation through \citep{Hindmarsh:2020hop} \be R = \left( 8\pi \right)^{1/3} \frac{v_w}{\beta} \,. \ee Consequently, in order to determine the GW wavelength, we must estimate the duration of the phase transition, for which we need to recall how the phase transition takes place dynamically.

 Suppose that some region of the NS follows the trajectory indicated by the dashed black curve in \fig{FOPT}(left).
-The energy density of the available phases of the system as $T$ and $\mu$ vary along this curve is shown in \fig{meta}.
-The multivaluedness of this plot is a hallmark of a FOPT.
-The difference in the energy density between points $A'$ and $A$ corresponds to the latent heat.
-A similar multivaluedness and a similar discontinuity across the phase transition are found in the entropy density and the baryon density, which also increase as the phase transition is crossed along the trajectory in \fig{FOPT}(left).
-The free energy density is multivalued but continuous across the phase transition.
-The location of the phase transition, indicated by the dotted black vertical line, is determined by the condition that the free energy densities of points $A$ and $A'$ are equal to one another.
+The energy density of the available phases of the system as $T$ and $\mu$ vary along this curve is shown in \fig{meta}, where the multivaluedness is a hallmark of a FOPT.
 The different colors in \fig{meta} indicate stable, metastable and unstable states.
 Note that only the stable states are shown in the phase diagram of \fig{FOPT}(left), whose hadronic and quark-matter phases correspond to the lower and upper stable branches of \fig{meta}, respectively.
-Points $A$ and $A'$ are approached as the phase transition curve is approached along the hadronic and the quark-matter phases, respectively.
-Although the quantitative details of \fig{meta} depend on the specific trajectory in \fig{FOPT}(left), its qualitative features only depend on the fact that this trajectory crosses a line of FOPTs.
+Points $A$ and $A'$ are reached as the phase transition curve is approached along the hadronic and the quark-matter phases, respectively.
+The qualitative details of \fig{meta} do not depend on the specific trajectory crossing the FOPT line.